ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 7) Instead of traders(agents) having the same lag, introduce zero lag (Each LOB snapshot in each t-step is visible to all traders) or random lag.

+8) Replace the need for using RLlib built-in dictionary info['result']['hist_stats'] (to transfer episodic data from worker to trainer) by using detached actors from ray. (training)

-8) Allows a distribution of previous winning policies to be selected for trained agents (for training script).
+9) Allows a distribution of previous winning policies to be selected for trained agents. (training)

-9) Custom RLlib workflow to include custom RND + PPO policies (for training script).
+10) Custom RLlib workflow to include custom RND + PPO policies. (training)

-10) Update current sample model (deprecated) (for training script).
+11) Update current model (deprecated). (training)

-11) Move TODO to issues.
+12) Move TODO to issues.

 ---